Ratio1/base_images/README.md

-# Repository for varios base images for production and development environments
+# Repository for various base images for production and development environments

 ## Base images